 Prague: Scores | Draws | Order of play

 Samson, a former junior No.1 and the Roland Garros girls' finalist this year, is playing the first WTA tournament of her career in Prague this week, and just the 11th pro event overall.
-She became the first player born in 2008 to compete in a WTA main draw on Monday, and marked the occasion with a 6-0, 6-2 win over qualifier Tara Wurth.
+She became the first player born in 2008 to win a WTA main-draw match on Monday, a 6-0, 6-2 rout of qualifier Tara Wurth.
 However, she had never faced an opponent ranked inside the Top 200 before facing No.38-ranked Siniakova.

 The older player wasted no time in stamping her authority on the inexperienced teenager, slamming return winners and powerful forehands to race through the first set.
 However, Samson began to find some joy at net towards the end of the opener -- foreshadowing a key tactic she used as the turned the match around.
 In total, Samson would win 12 out of her 19 net approaches.